 Misha Lopez explains the different types of Virginia protective orders and where to file them (commonly referred to as “restraining orders” in other states)

 Requesting or defending against a protective order can be a complicated and confusing process.
 To start, you have to file your request in the correct court.
 Once the correct court is determined, you must choose one of three types of protective orders.
-Today’s post seeks to explain the basic process and differences between emergency protective orders and preliminary protective orders, whether you are requesting protection or fighting entry of an order.
+This post seeks to explain the basic process and differences between emergency protective orders and preliminary protective orders, whether you are requesting protection or fighting entry of an order.

 Where to File a Virginia Protective Order